jhhest/100-days-of-code/log.md

 ** Progress **: Almost finished front end certfication.
 ** Thoughts **: I really have to make a start with making a portfolio. .
 Tomorrow i will start making a caculator app.
 This is a portfolio assignment for the Freecodecamp front end certfication.
 ** Link to work **: This github and linkedin profile with updates.
+### Day 10:
+** Progress **: worked for an hour with redux..
+Everything went a bit slow.
+** Thoughts **: This takes to long.
+Tommorow i have to finish the chapter and start my portfolio Assignment.
+** Linkt to work**: this gitub and my linkedIn profile.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)